 Stormwater quantity control is typically implemented to minimize the potential for downstream flooding, stream bank erosion and overflows of infrastructure.
+Of particular concern is the 0.214 Ha area of the subject site which drains to nature Haven Crescent given that the storm sewer on this street was not sized for the subject lands.
 The impact of the proposed development has been analyzed as follows: